Measuring the health of your customer relationships on a regular basis is important for business growth.

 Are you looking for quantitative or qualitative information?
 Quantitative questions will give you clear information on key issues, while qualitative questions will give you deeper, more nuanced insight.
-Both are valuable, but which questions you ask depend on what you’re looking for.
+Both are valuable, but which questions you ask depends on what you’re looking for.

 Are your questions simple enough?
 VoC surveys should be simple and easy to respond to.

 Are your answering options designed appropriately?
 VoC answers can take many forms.
-Some are rating scales that range from 0 to 10 or from “strongly disagree” to “strongly agree”, some are multiple choice options, and some are open answers.
+Some are rating scales that range from 0 to 10 or from “strongly disagree” to “strongly agree”, some are multiple-choice options, and some are open answers.
 Make sure the design of your answers is tailored to the question concerned.

 Great Voice of Customer Survey Question Examples

 Are you looking for value or results-based information?
 Insight into how satisfied your customers are with your brand, products, or services?
-Or maybe you’re curious about their perception of or loyalty towards your brand?
+Or maybe you’re curious about their perception of or loyalty towards your brand.

 Each of these motives is guided by a different methodology: